 - Note that the approximate nutrition info is for one paratha made with 1 tablespoon of ghee (includes both rolling and roasting).

-This Lachha Paratha recipe post from the blog archives (first published in June 2010) has been updated and republished on 25 June 2021.
+This Lachha Paratha recipe post from the blog archives first published on June 2010 has been updated and republished on June 2021.